jamestoyer/unifi/docs/resources/device_switch.md

 - `full_duplex` (Boolean)
 - `link_speed` (Number) An override for the link speed of the port.
 - `mirror_port_index` (Number) The index of the port to mirror traffic to.
+- `native_network_id` (String) The native network used for VLAN traffic, i.e. not tagged with a VLAN ID.
+Untagged traffic from devices connected to this port will be placed on to the selected VLAN.
+Setting this to and empty string (which this defaults to) will prevent untagged traffic from being placed in to a VLAN by default.
 - `operation` (String)
 - `poe_mode` (String)